If you have an enlarged prostate, your treatment plan will be determined by how severe your symptoms are.

 In many cases, these side effects will improve as your body gets used to the medication.
 See your GP if the side effects are troubling you.

-Research has shown that the long-term use of finasteride or dutasteride have both benefits and risks in relation to prostate cancer.
+Research has shown long-term use of finasteride or dutasteride have both benefits and risks in relation to prostate cancer.

 The benefit is that taking the medication will lower your risk of getting prostate cancer.
-The risk is that if you do develop prostate cancer, it may be a more aggressive form of cancer.
+The risk is that if you do develop prostate cancer, it may be a more aggressive form of the disease.

 Your GP can give you more information about the risks and benefits of finasteride.